tzvetkoff-go/optparse/README.md

 }
 ```

-If you need to parse arguments more than once, you can allocate a `OptionParser` handle instead of using `optparse.CommandLine`:
+If you need to parse arguments more than once, or you want to parse something other than `os.Args[1:]`, you can allocate a `OptionParser` handle instead of using the default `optparse.CommandLine`:

 ``` go
 o := optparse.New()